-During the teenage years, many questions may arise as your teenager becomes more independent with their diet and medications.
-There is a move of responsibility of managing the diet and medications from the parent to the young adult.
-This chapter looks at some of the issues that may occur during the teenage years.
+During the teenage years, many questions may arise as your teenager becomes more independent with their diet.
+There is a move of responsibility of managing the diet from the parent to the young adult.
+This chapter looks at some of the issues that occur during the teenage years.
+Your teenager may want to meet others their own age with PKU.
+This can be arranged through the metabolic team.
+There are also a number of online apps available to help compliance.
+Diet and blood levels can be monitored on the move to fit in with your teenager's busy lifestyle.
+These apps can provide reminders to take their synthetic protein, do blood levels and record their exchanges.